-The Company, with no employees, has no effect itself on the community and environment.
-However, as discussed above, the portfolio companies' ESG impact is extremely important to the Board.
+The Company as an investment company, with no employees and no customers, has no direct effect itself on the community and environment.
+However, as discussed above, the portfolio companies' ESG impact is extremely important to the Board and considered as part of the review of Company operations.

-• The Board receives reports on ESG factors within its portfolio from the Manager as it is a signatory of the United Nations Principles for Responsible Investment ("UN PRI").
-Further details of this are set out in the ESG report below.
-ESG, without its specific definition, has always been at the heart of the responsible investing that the Company engages in and in how the Company conducts itself with all of its stakeholders.
+• The Board receives reports on ESG factors within its portfolio from the Manager.
+The Manager is a signatory of the United Nations Principles for Responsible Investment ("UN PRI").
+Further details of this are set out in the ESG report on pages 36 to 39.
+ESG, without its specific definition, has always been at the heart of the responsible and sustainable investing that the Company engages in and in how the Company conducts itself with all of its stakeholders.